gcoines/html5basics/README.md

 Basic work with HTML5 features, nothing really interesting :p

 TODO:
 - Apply Prototype revealing for featureDetector
+- Check for other detection techniques